regolith-linux/website/content/en/docs/Getting started/_index.md

 ### PPA

-* An existing Ubuntu installation with admin rights, version 18.04 or 20.04.
+* An existing Ubuntu installation with admin rights, version 18.04, 20.04, or 20.10.
-* 100Mb of free storage space to install the Regolith desktop environment.
+* 100Mb of free storage space to install the Regolith desktop environment (depending on package selections).
 * An internet connection to install updates during and after installation.

 ## Deciding on Installation Method